Welcome to today’s free tutorial as requested by Betty Beam.

 Step 1: Begin by marking out all the various body levels on the bodice block. eg. Bust, under bust, Waist

-Step 2: From the Center-front line at the bust level, measure 1/8 of your bust measurement and mark
+Step 2: From the Center-front line at the bust level, measure your 1/2 of your bust to bust measurement and mark

 Step 4: Then connect the points to the bottom of the bodice.